Nesting is a way of one template encompassing one or more other templates.

 As it makes sense to separate out entities on individual templates for various services, applications, etc., you may end up with quite a few templates all of which may need to be linked to quite a few hosts.
 To simplify the picture, it is possible to link some templates together in a single template.

-The benefit of nesting is that you have to link only one template ("nest", parent template) to the host and the host will inherit all entities of the linked templates ("nested", child templates) automatically.
-For example, if we link templates T1 and T2 to template T3, we supplement T3 with entities from T1 and T2, and not vice versa.
-If we link template A to templates B and C, we supplement B and C with entities from A.
+The benefit of nesting is that you have to link only one template to the host, and the host will automatically inherit all entities from the templates that are linked to the one template.
+For example, if we link T1 and T2 to T3, we supplement T3 with all entities from T1 and T2, but not vice versa.
+If we link T1 to T2 and T3, we supplement T2 and T3 with entities from T1.

-To link templates, you need to take an existing template or a new one, and then:
+To link templates, you need to take an existing template (or create a new one), and then:

-Thus, all entities of the parent template, as well as all entities of linked templates (such as items, triggers, graphs, etc.) will now appear in the template configuration, except for linked template dashboards, which will, nevertheless, be inherited by hosts.
+Thus, all entities of the configured template, as well as all entities of linked templates will now appear in the template configuration.
+This includes items, triggers, graphs, low-level discovery rules, and web scenarios, but excludes dashboards.
+However, linked template dashboards will, nevertheless, be inherited by hosts.

-Choosing the Unlink option will simply remove the association with the linked template, while not removing all its entities (items, triggers, graphs, etc.).
+The Unlink option will simply remove the association with the linked template, while not removing any of its entities (items, triggers, etc.).